Vladimir-Pavelka/SimpleChart/README.md

 ## Usage
 1. Install the [SimpleChart](https://www.nuget.org/packages/SimpleChart/) nuget package.
 2. Create an instance of the chart, which will run as a standalone window in a separate thread.
-(The thread finishes when the chart window is closed).
 ```csharp
 ISimpleChart chart = SimpleChart.LaunchInNewThread();
 ```